Manav77/manav77.github.io/_pages/index.md

 <img style="float: right; width: 35%; padding: 5px;" src=" {{site.url}}/assets/img/profile.jpg ">

 Hello there!
-My name is Manav Batavia.
+My name is Manav Batavia. x

 I’m a final year student in the Department of Mathematics at IIT Bombay.
 I am broadly interested in the fields of **algebra** and **number theory**.